 Pour the cake batter into the prepared baking dish then sprinkle the top with chopped pecans.

-Place into the oven and bake at for 25-30 minutes or until and wooden skewer inserted into the center comes out clean.
+Place into the oven and bake for 25-30 minutes or until and a wooden skewer inserted into the center comes out clean.

 Cool in the pan for 5 minutes before slicing and placing the pieces on a wire cooling rack.

 Make the glaze by sifting the powdered sugar into a small bowl.
 Gradually stir in the apple juice, one teaspoon at a time, until it reaches the consistency of a thick glaze.
 It should be pourable, but not liquid.

 Drizzle over the cooled cake bars at an angle.
 Serve and enjoy.